Ucheobikingsley/ucheobi_nestjs_wallet_project/ReadMe.md

     * run "npm install"
     * Configure Database
       - Create a new database on postgress "nest_testdb"
+      - Edit the development.env to match your postgres configuration at './src/common/envs/development.env'
     * run "npm run start:dev" to start server
 STEP 2 - api documentation/routing
  Our service uses Bearer Token Authentication Model so each